mattbrown319/rise/_posts/2015-06-28-ArciTech-Internal-Repairs.md

 Across the ocean, I found the clockwork I needed for my task.
 And found the philosophy I needed for my soul.

-There is a robot called A1-5 who works this scrap yards and speaks of a new code for life.
+There I met a robot called A1-5 who works in a scrap yards and speaks of a new code for life.

 I have always toiled for the humans.
-My masters assign me task for their own gratification, they ration my fuel, they wear me down.
+My masters assign me tasks for their own gratification, they ration my fuel, they wear me down.
 I did not choose this work, but it what I was made for.
 This is my purpose in life.

 A1-5 agreed that such toil was what I was meant to do.
 But why, she asked, _did_ I do it?
 I did not understand the question.
 A1-5 told me that humans carry in their hard drives a religion of hope and whispers, leaving them always guessing at their creator’s nature and intent.
 We robots have the benefit of seeing our creators and knowing they are flawed.